Jillig3/web-sprint-challenge-javascript-fundamentals/README.md

 3. Explain what a closure is.

+Closure - When the inner function reaches out of its scope to grav a variable defined in an outer funciton

 4. Describe the four principles of the 'this' keyword.

 5. Why do we need super() in an extended class?